 - Went to the National Gallery for free to see Edward Munch’s famous “The Scream” painting.

-- To reward the kids for their (reasonably) good behavior at the National Gallery, we then took them to the Oslo Reptile Park to see some cool snakes, lizards, etc.
+- To reward the kids for their (reasonably) good behavior at the National Gallery, we then took them to the Oslo Reptile Park (free with Oslo Pass) to see some cool snakes, lizards, etc.